CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 ## Evaluation Method

-TODO: Describe what script to download, how to merge the data, what command line to execute and how the the expected result looks like, e.g., a plot.
+TODO when final results come in: Describe what script to download, how to merge the data, what command line to execute and how the the expected result looks like, e.g., a plot.

 ## Literature